Information on this page is provided to help members and their families considering a posting to Woomera.

 For further information contact your Unit Welfare Officer for assistance.

-Defence personnel considering a posting to Woomera are advised to contact 20 Squadron and contact their Unit Welfare Officer for assistance and further information.
+Defence personnel considering a posting to Woomera are advised to contact 20 Squadron, or Air Force Test Range Squadron, and contact their Unit Welfare Officer for assistance and further information.

 For personalised advice about your local area, call the all-hours Defence Member and Family Helpline on 1800 624 608.